miltonorlando/C/Notes/README.md

 # About
 In this repository, I will share my notes and lessons that I have learned when studying the C programming Language.

-C was on of the first programming languages that I learned, and I hope this guide helps you on your journey to become a successful programmer!
+C was on of the first programming languages that I learned.
+I hope this guide helps you on your journey to become a successful programmer!

 # What is C
 - C was developed as a system programming language, and even after all this time, it remains incredibly popular.